KnowML: Improving Generalization of ML-NIDS with Attack Knowledge Graphs

-\section{Captured Attacks}
+\subsection{Captured Attacks}

-The CAP dataset was collected on two hosts: a MacBook running Sonoma 14.1 and a Dell PC running Ubuntu 14.
-The Dell PC was configured with an nginx http service when http dos was captures or with ssh service when brute force was launched.
-The Dell laptop acted as the victim.
-All traffic was captured using Wireshark on the victim.
-The MacBook machine acted as the attacker and launched attacks by replaying 5 different HTTP DoS attack strategies using Fiberfox \cite{fiberfox}.
-Each of the following attack strategies ran for 20 minutes (from \texttt{README.md} for the repository Fiberfox \cite{fiberfox}) or SSH Patator (the first 5 are fiberfox attacks): \begin{enumerate} \item \texttt{--AVB}: Issues HTTP GET packets into an open connection with long delays between send operations. \item \texttt{--GET}: Sends randomly generated HTTP GET requests over an open TCP connection. \item \texttt{--STRESS}: Sends a sequence of HTTP requests with a large body over a single open TCP connection. \item \texttt{--BYPASS}: Sends HTTP GET requests over an open TCP connection, reads response back. \item \texttt{--SLOW}: Similarly to STRESS, issues HTTP requests and attempts to keep connection utilized by reading back a single byte and sending additional payload with time delays between send operations. \item \texttt{--SSH\_PERSISTENT}: If set to 0 then it create a new connection for each attempt otherwise it will send multiple brute force attempt through the same connection until. \end{enumerate}
+The CAP dataset was collected in a controlled but realistic setting using two heterogeneous hosts: a MacBook running Sonoma 14.1 and a Dell PC running Ubuntu 14.
+The Dell PC was configured with an \ttype{nginx} HTTP service when HTTP DoS attacks were executed.
+The Dell machine acted as the victim, and all traffic was captured directly on the victim using Wireshark to minimize measurement artifacts and ensure that the traces reflect the actual network load experienced by the service.
+The MacBook acted as the attacker and generated malicious traffic by replaying five different HTTP DoS attack strategies using Fiberfox~\cite{fiberfox}.

+To avoid dataset bias and ensure realism, we (i) used commodity hardware and standard operating systems instead of emulators, (ii) deployed widely used services (nginx for HTTP) with default configurations, and (iii) allowed background system processes and benign traffic to coexist with attacks during collection.
+This setup prevents artificial isolation of attack traffic and preserves natural protocol dynamics such as connection establishment, response codes, and timing behavior.
+In addition, we avoided synthetic traffic generation tools beyond the attack scripts themselves, thereby reducing the risk of artifacts in packet structure or timing distributions.
+Each attack strategy was executed for 20 minutes (as specified in the \ttype{README.md} of Fiberfox~\cite{fiberfox}), resulting in five distinct attack scenarios: \begin{enumerate} \item \ttype{--AVB}: Issues HTTP GET packets into an open connection with long delays between send operations. \item \ttype{--GET}: Sends randomly generated HTTP GET requests over an open TCP connection. \item \ttype{--STRESS}: Sends a sequence of HTTP requests with a large body over a single open TCP connection. \item \ttype{--BYPASS}: Sends HTTP GET requests over an open TCP connection and reads responses back. \item \ttype{--SLOW}: Similar to STRESS, but issues HTTP requests while keeping the connection active by reading back a single byte and sending additional payload with timed delays. \end{enumerate}